datastaxdevs/workshop-intro-to-cassandra/README.md

 Notice the row is now removed from the comments_by_video table, it's as simple as that.

 ## 4. Wrapping up
-We've just scratched the surface of what you can do using DataStax Astra with Apache Cassandra.
+We've just scratched the surface of what you can do using DataStax Astra DB with Apache Cassandra.
 Go take a look at [DataStax for Developers](https://www.datastax.com/dev) to see what else is possible.
 There's plenty to dig into!

 # Done?